Classic Motorcycle Build

 Article by Mark Trotta

-When Harley introduced the Shovelhead motor in 1966, it was basically a Panhead motor with a new top end.
+When introduced in 1966, the Shovelhead engine was basically a Panhead with a new top end.
 Over the course of the next 17 years, dozens of improvements, both large and small, would be seen over the original design.

 Harley-Davidson Shovelhead history